Fedi6431/LHE-Local_Host_Executer/README.md

 # LHE-Local_Host_Executer
 ## ⚠ EDUCATIONAL PURPOSE ONLY ⚠
 ## User guide
+### Installer
+I've made two insaller, one for windows and one for linux (only debian distribution)
+- Windows installer: In the windows installer you just only need to open it and the program will download the JDK form the Orcale site.
+If you already have the JDK don't run installer.bat because if useless
 ### Server
 The server is build in java with socket connection.